fultonj/wallaby/dcn/external/README.md

 ## How to deploy it with TripleO

-- Deploy ceph-central and ceph-dcn0
+- Deploy ceph2 for central and ceph3 for dcn0 with [ceph.sh](ceph.sh)

 <!--
 - Deploy control-plane with [control-plane/deploy.sh](control-plane/deploy.sh)